for book lovers, in the south of France

 - At your convenience: Short text to family and/or friends to wish them Merry Christmas.

-Our food is simple but delicious and we aim to give your digestive tract as much of a rest as the rest of you while feeding your body as well and as generously as your mind.
+Our food is simple but delicious and we aim to feed your body as well and as generously as your mind.

 This is a celebration of the wonderful variety of fresh local produce available from our garden as well as from the local weekly fresh food markets.